 KEEP ON TRIKN’

 This isn’t my mom, but it reminds me of my mom.
 If she were still alive at an age when she was still able like this mom, I am quite sure I could be making a video like this one of my mom riding my trike.
-She rode bicycleS and motorcycles for many years and really enjoyed it. i occasionaly rode with her many years ago.
+She rode bicycles and motorcycles for many years and really enjoyed it. i occasionally rode with her many years ago.
 Lots of fond memories filled with fun are mine these many years later.
 I am pretty sure my mom would be a tadpole rider today if she lived her life in a different time span.
 And she too would be wearing the infamous “recumbent smile”.

 For those on a tight budget here is an option available for a fairly reasonable price.
 One can also get the same trike without the FAT tires and wheels for a lesser amount.
 And, of course, one can also get the same trike without the electric motor system.

 And Utah Trikes offers the same trike with a Bafang motor mounted on the end of the boom.
 This particular one is customized for the customer.
-It has dual cargo racks on the sides and dual batteries mounted undernearth the cargo racks.
+It has dual cargo racks on the sides and dual batteries mounted underneath the cargo racks.